直接跳至内容部分

 • For an alternative test, press a large piece of parchment paper or protective guard sheet, then immediately check those same five points.

-• You might need multiple presses for all test points since heat dissipates quickly from the paper.
-Work systematically to get accurate readings.
+• You may need multiple presses since heat dissipates quickly from paper.
+Work systematically for accurate readings.

-• Compare your thermometer readings to the press's digital display.
-Note any difference so you can adjust your temperature settings accordingly.
+• Compare your thermometer readings to the press's digital display and note any difference so you can adjust your settings.

-• Getting your temperature right the first time will prevent multiple pressings and ensure durable prints.
-Aim for 310°F, but remember-it's better to run slightly hot than too cool.
+• Aim for 310°F. It’s generally better to run slightly hot than too cool.

-• Too low a temperature can cause incomplete transfers.
-If parts of your design aren't sticking, check your temperature before assuming it's a pressure problem.
+• If parts of your design aren’t sticking, check temperature before assuming it’s a pressure issue.

-• Always use a protective guard sheet or parchment paper between your heating element and fabric.
-This prevents scorching, especially on delicate materials.
+• Always use a protective guard sheet or parchment paper to prevent scorching, especially on delicate materials.

-• Silicone application pads help protect your garments and distribute heat evenly, but remember to increase both your temperature and pressure to compensate for the extra layer.
+• Silicone application pads help protect garments and distribute heat evenly, but remember to increase temperature and pressure to compensate for the extra layer.

-• Test your temperature periodically, especially when switching between different types of garments or if you notice changes in your transfer results.
+• Test your temperature periodically, especially when switching garment types or if you notice changes in results.

 Make sure to read our tutorials on using a home iron and applying DTF transfers with a Cricut.
 Take time to test and mark your ideal settings.
 This small investment in preparation prevents wasted materials and ensures professional-quality transfers every time.